 It may be best to simply start with 1 or 2 platforms that reach your target audience.
 Remember to try to reserve accounts or claim your branded profiles on all sites/platforms you plan to leverage to avoid confusion.
 And if you do engage on more than one social media site, try a management tool like Hootsuite that will save you time updating all your social media accounts.

 68 percent of small businesses said websites are the most effective online marketing tool for creating awareness and strengthening customer relationships, more than any other online marketing tool.

-With a bevy of options, both paid and free, for creating a website for your business, it is easier than ever to build a high-quality website to showcase your products and services, and to establish your brand in a form you can control.
+With a bevy of options, both paid and free, for creating a website for your business, it is easier than ever to build a high-quality website to showcase your products and services and establish your brand in a form you can control.

-- Cost effective - there are a variety of options available.
-Free websites may be a good starting place as some are created for the non-technical user with easy-to-use templates.
+- Cost-effective - there are a variety of options available.
+Free websites may be a good starting place as some are created for non-technical users with easy-to-use templates.

 - Credibility – 84 percent of U.S. consumers believe a business with a website is more credible than one with only a social media page.

 - Full control/ownership – even if you decide against a custom build and use a website-builder tool with templates, today’s tools offer many customization features so you can easily personalize your website. i